turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 ES6 gives us another way to write functions.
 They're called arrow functions because they have an arrow in them.
 Neat!

-Let's look at the synctactic differences first:
+Let's look at the syntactic differences first:

 Say we have an array of even numbers: `var evens = [0, 2, 4, 6, 8];`